 When you gain higher experience, you are given supervisory roles.
 As an actuarial supervisor, you will be expected to advise the senior management, delegate tasks to your team and testify on proposed laws and regulations in front of the public.

 If we talk about the insurance sector specifically, there are four types of actuaries that you can find there.
 The four types are briefly explained.

-Education, interest, knowledge and experience will help you to choose which type of actuary you want to become.
-Experienced actuaries also have the option to act as consultants for industries other than the industry sector, provided they have excellent understanding of that industry and its business components.
+Education, interest, knowledge, and experience will help you to choose which type of actuary you want to become.
+Experienced actuaries also have the option to act as consultants for industries other than the industry sector, provided they have an excellent understanding of that industry and its business components.